Plasteredpeak/Plasteredpeak/README.md

 ### <div align="center">I'm a developer who is trying to find his way in this technological era.</div>

-- 🔭 I’m currently working on my Final Year Project
+- 🔭 I’m currently working on a mobile app

-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning NodeJS

 - ❓ Ask me about anything related to JAVA and React-Native